CLI Operational Mode Overview

 CLI Command Categories

-Commands for monitoring and troubleshooting—The following commands display information and statistics about the software and test network connectivity.
+Operational mode commands for monitoring and troubleshooting—The following commands perform functions related to information and statistics about the software and to test network connectivity.

 clear—Clear statistics and protocol database information.